wireservice/csvkit/docs/scripts/csvcut.rst

       -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
-                            A comma separated list of column indices or names to be extracted.
+                            A comma separated list of column indices, names or ranges to be extracted, e.g. "1,id,3-5".
 Defaults to all columns.
       -C NOT_COLUMNS, --not-columns NOT_COLUMNS
-                            A comma separated list of column indices or names to be excluded.
+                            A comma separated list of column indices, names or ranges to be excluded, e.g. "1,id,3-5".
 Defaults to no columns.
       -x, --delete-empty-rows
                             After cutting, delete rows which are completely empty.